IOTA Price Reaches $0.27 on Exchanges (MIOTA)

-IOTA (MIOTA) traded up 1.2% against the dollar during the 24 hour period ending at 23:00 PM E.T. on February 24th.
-IOTA has a total market capitalization of $851.50 million and approximately $13.44 million worth of IOTA was traded on exchanges in the last 24 hours.
-One IOTA coin can now be purchased for about $0.27 or 0.00000524 BTC on popular exchanges.
-During the last seven days, IOTA has traded 3.2% higher against the dollar.
+IOTA (MIOTA) traded 0.7% higher against the U.S. dollar during the 24 hour period ending at 20:00 PM E.T. on February 25th.
+IOTA has a total market capitalization of $862.42 million and approximately $11.30 million worth of IOTA was traded on exchanges in the last 24 hours.
+One IOTA coin can currently be purchased for about $0.27 or 0.00000531 BTC on major exchanges.
+Over the last week, IOTA has traded 1.1% lower against the U.S. dollar.

 IOTA Coin Profile

-IOTA uses the hashing algorithm.
+IOTA (CRYPTO:MIOTA) uses the hashing algorithm.
 It was first traded on November 25th, 2015.
 IOTA’s total supply is 3,152,954,445 coins.
 The Reddit community for IOTA is https://reddit.com/r/iota and the currency’s Github account can be viewed here.
+IOTA’s official message board is forum.iota.org.
+The official website for IOTA is www.iota.org.
 IOTA’s official Twitter account is @iota and its Facebook page is accessible here.
-IOTA’s official message board is forum.iota.org.
-IOTA’s official website is www.iota.org.

 Buying and Selling IOTA

-It is usually not presently possible to buy alternative cryptocurrencies such as IOTA directly using US dollars.
-Investors seeking to trade IOTA should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy IOTA using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as IOTA directly using U.S. dollars.
+Investors seeking to trade IOTA should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IOTA using one of the exchanges listed above.

 Receive News & Updates for IOTA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IOTA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.